qalydon/qf-localc/README.md

 can be used.

 ## LOCalc Functions

+### Historical Market Data
-The addin provides a number of functions for retrieving market data.
+The addin provides a number of functions for retrieving historical market data.

 * Opening price
 * Closing price
 * High price of day
 * Low price of day
+* Day volume

 ### QFClosingPrice
 Returns the closing price for a ticker symbol on a given date.